BlueSecc/BlueSecc/README.md

 ***🧠THE CRIMINALS SAID🧠***

 > "Why so serious?"
-— Joker, The Dark Knight

 > "If you're good at something, never do it for free."
-— Joker, The Dark Knight

 > "Everything burns!"
-— Joker, The Dark Knight

 > "Do I really look like a guy with a plan?"
-— Joker, The Dark Knight